mweiden/lsmt/README.md

 # lsmt

-Experimental log-structured merge tree database written in Rust.
+Toy/experimental clone of [Apache Cassandra](https://en.wikipedia.org/wiki/Apache_Cassandra) written in Rust.

 ## Features

+- REST API for querying
 - Async storage abstraction with local or S3 backends
 - Sharded write-ahead logs and in-memory tables for parallel ingestion
 - Column-oriented SSTable placeholders with bloom filters and zone maps
-- Basic SQL parsing via [`sqlparser`]
 - Dockerfile and docker-compose for containerized deployment

-## Supported Queries
+## Query Syntax

-The built-in SQL engine understands a small subset of SQL that is geared toward key/value access:
+The built-in SQL engine understands a small subset of SQL:

 - `INSERT` of a `key`/`value` pair into a table
 - `UPDATE` and `DELETE` statements targeting a single key